Geometry Chapter 4 Congruence Exercise 4 Solved Example Problems

 ∴ ΔABC is congruent to ΔDEF as per SSS congruence condition.

 Example 2.
 It is given that ΔABC: AB = 17 cm, BC = 15 cm, AC = 18 cm ΔPQR: PQ = 18 cm, QR = 17 cm, PR= 15 cm Verify if the two triangles are congruent.
-If they are congruent, write which angles are same among the two triangles.
+If they are congruent, write which angles are the same among the two triangles.

 Solution: